-Dielectric grease, we’ve all heard the name or seen it somewhere in most electrical or auto parts stores.
+Dielectric grease is a silicone-based grease to prevent corrosion on electrical connectors and creating a barrier between the metal and the elements.
+We’ve all heard the name or seen it somewhere in most electrical or auto parts stores.
 Though what is it actually for?
 Most people tend to think it’s just like silicone grease with a different name or something similar, but it’s actually not.
-Despite the fact that it has “electric” in its name.
-Dielectric grease is actually an insulating material that isn’t capable of conducting electricity.
-It is a silicone-based grease that is nonconductive and its main purpose is to prevent corrosion on electrical connectors and creating a barrier between the metal and the elements.
+Despite the fact that it has “electric” in its name, it’s actually an insulating material that isn’t capable of conducting electricity.

 If you’ve ever found yourself in a situation where you’ve got a broken taillight.
 Sometimes replacing the bulb isn’t the solution and that’s because in rare cases the electrical connector might have become corroded beyond repair.
 The solution?
 You guessed it.
 Thanks to the fact that dielectric grease is non-curing, meaning it retains the same grease-like consistency throughout its lifespan.

 It’s soft enough to allow the grease to separate away from two electrical connectors to make good contact and create a seal around it to stop air, water, and other elements from getting in contact with the surface of the metal.
 If left unprotected, worn out and oxidated electrical connectors can cause you to lose voltage in a best-case scenario.
 However, in a worse-case situation, it can increase heat dissipation which in turn can melt plastic and even cause sparks which can turn into a fire.

 There is a reason why most high end vehicles and electrical equipment come with dielectric grease out the box.
 It is an inexpensive and long-lasting solution that can save critical components from short-circuiting or even catching on fire in the worse situations possible.